From Match to Mind: Rethinking Mental Health UX

 Note Creation and Signing

-Additionally designed patient forms, admin tools, and internal workflows — 60+ screens totalPatient termination and transfer.
+Additionally designed patient forms, admin tools, and internal workflows — 60+ screens total.